wics-uw/website/content/pages/constitution.md

     1. No member may serve more than two consecutive terms;

-    2. Returning committee members may compose no more than 75% of the new committee, if more existing members are nominated than 75% can accomodate, each returning member will submit a new application to be reviewed by the serving Chair of the WiCS Committee.
+    2. Returning committee members may comprise no more than 75% of the new committee, unless there are insufficient qualified new volunteers to maintain this ratio;

+    3. If there are too many returning members per the ratio above, each returning member will submit a new application to be reviewed by the serving Chair of the WiCS Committee, who will select the largest permissible number of these applicants to serve on the next term's commitee.

 4. If there are any objections to an applicant, this procedure should be followed: